Propositions

 John F. Sowa

-Meaning-preserving translations can be defined for any kind of language, but for simplicity, this paper will restrict the definition to first-order logic or some subset of FOL.
-Formally, a meaning-preserving translation from the sentences of a first-order language L1 to the sentences of a first-order language L2 is any function f that satisfies the following four constraints:
+To formalize Peirce’s theory of interpretants, a proposition shall be defined as an equivalence class of sentences under some meaning-preserving translation (MPT).
+Preservation of truth is one requirement for an MPT, but other properties, such as vocabulary and structure, should also be preserved.
+For simplicity, this paper will restrict the definition to some version of first-order logic.
+An MPT from the sentences of a first-order language L1 to the sentences of a first-order language L2 shall be a function ƒ that satisfies the following four constraints:

 1. Invertible.
-The translation function f must have an inverse function g that maps sentences from L2 back to L1.
-For any sentence s in L1, f(s) is a sentence in L2, and g(f(s)) is a sentence in L1 but not necessarily s itself.
-To ensure that f is defined for all sentences in L1, the language L2 must be at least as expressive as L1.
+The translation function ƒ must have an inverse function g that maps sentences from L2 back to L1.
+For any sentence s in L1, ƒ(s) is a sentence in L2, and g(ƒ(s)) is a sentence in L1 but not necessarily s itself.
+To ensure that ƒ is defined for all sentences in L1, the language L2 must be at least as expressive as L1.
 If L2 is more expressive than L1, then the inverse g might be undefined for some sentences in L2.
 In that case, the language L2 would express a superset of the propositions of L1.

 2. Truth preserving.
-Although the sentences s and g(f(s)) might not be identical, both must have exactly the same truth conditions: for any model M of the language L1, M|=s if and only if M|=g(f(s)).
-Preserving truth is necessary for meaning preservation, but it is a weak condition that groups too many sentences in the same equivalence classes.
-For example, Fermat's last theorem and the sentence "2+2=4" are true in every model of Peano's axioms, but it would be absurd to say that they are synonymous.
-Ideally, the test to determine whether two sentences "mean the same" should be "obvious."
+Although the sentences s and g(ƒ(s)) might not be identical, both must have exactly the same truth conditions: for any model M of the language L1, M⊨s if and only if Mg(ƒ(s)).
+Preserving truth is necessary, but not sufficient: the condition is too coarse to distinguish 2+2=4 from Fermat’s last theorem; and its computation may be intractable or even undecidable.
+Ideally, the test to determine whether two sentences “mean the same” should be “obvious.”
 Formally, it should be computable by an efficient algorithm — one whose computation time is linearly or at worst polynomially proportional to the length of the sentence.

 3. Vocabulary preserving.
-When s is translated from L1 to L2 and back to g(f(s)), the syntax might be rearranged, but the words or symbols that represent proper names and ontology must appear in both sentences s and g(f(s)).
-For example, the sentence Every cat is a cat should not be considered to have the "same meaning" as Every dog is a dog or Every unicorn is a unicorn, since the first is about cats, the second is about dogs, and the the third is about nonexistent things.
+When s is translated from L1 to L2 and back to g(ƒ(s)), the syntax might be rearranged, but the words or symbols that represent proper names and ontology must appear in both sentences s and g(ƒ(s)).
+For example, the sentence Every cat is a cat should not be considered to have the “same meaning” as Every dog is a dog or Every unicorn is a unicorn, since the first is about cats, the second is about dogs, and the the third is about nonexistent things.
 This criterion could be relaxed to allow terms to be replaced by synonyms or definitions, but arbitrary content words or predicates must not be added or deleted by the translations.
 An admissible MPT might replace the word cat with domestic feline, but it should not replace the word cat with dog or unicorn.

 4. Structure preserving.
-When s and g(f(s)) are mapped to a canonical form that uses only negation ~, conjunction ∧, and the existential quantifier ∃ as the logical operators, they must contain computationally equivalent patterns of negations and quantifiers: i.e., the decidability, provability, and computational complexity of both sentences must be the same.
-(Formally, the functions f1 through f4, which are defined below, specify what patterns are considered computationally equivalent.)
+When s and g(ƒ(s)) are mapped to a canonical form that uses only negation ~, conjunction ∧, and the existential quantifier ∃ as the logical operators, they must contain computationally equivalent patterns of negations and quantifiers: i.e., the decidability, provability, and computational complexity of both sentences must be the same.
+(Formally, the functions ƒ1 through ƒ4, which are defined below, specify what patterns are considered computationally equivalent.)
 The short justification for this approach is that conjunction is the simplest and least controversial of all the Boolean operators, while negation introduces serious philosophical and computational problems, which are inherited by other operators that require a negation in their definition.
 Intuitionists, for example, deny that ~~p should be considered provably equivalent to p.
 Computationally, ~~p and p have different effects on the binding of values to variables in Prolog, SQL, and other systems.
 For relevance logic, Anderson and Belnap (1975) disallowed the disjunctive syllogism, which is based on ∨ and ~, because it can introduce extraneous information into a proof.

 These four conditions impose strong constraints on translations that are said to preserve meaning.
 They ensure that the content words or predicates remain identical or synonymous, they preserve the logical structure, and they prevent irrelevant content from being inserted.
-If s is the sentence Every farmer who owns a donkey beats it, then the sentence g(f(s)) might be If a farmer x owns a donkey y, then x beats y.
+If s is the sentence Every farmer who owns a donkey beats it, then the sentence g(ƒ(s)) might be If a farmer x owns a donkey y, then x beats y.
 Those sentences use different logical and syntactical symbols, but they have the same truth conditions, they have the same content words, and they have the same structure when expressed with only ∧, ~, and ∃.

 As an abbreviation, the sentence s is said to state the proposition p if and only if s is contained in the equivalence class p.

-In order to group sentences into larger equivalence classes, the MPT f1 translates every sentence to a canonical sentence that uses only the three logical symbols ∧, ~, and ∃.
-The inverse of f1 is f0 itself.
-The details for defining f1 will vary with the syntax of every version of FOL, but to illustrate the method, let L be a conventional infix notation for FOL with the two quantifiers represented by the symbols ∃ and ∀, with negation represented by ~, and with conjunction, disjunction, material implication, and equivalence represented by the symbols ∧, ∨, ⊃, and ≡.
-The translation of any sentence or subsentence s of L to its canonical form f1(s) is defined recursively:
+In order to group sentences into larger equivalence classes, the MPT ƒ1 translates every sentence to a canonical sentence that uses only the three logical symbols ∧, ~, and ∃.
+The inverse of ƒ1 is ƒ0 itself.
+The details for defining ƒ1 will vary with the syntax of every version of FOL, but to illustrate the method, let L be a conventional infix notation for FOL with the two quantifiers represented by the symbols ∃ and ∀, with negation represented by ~, and with conjunction, disjunction, material implication, and equivalence represented by the symbols ∧, ∨, ⊃, and ≡.
+The translation of any sentence or subsentence s of L to its canonical form ƒ1(s) is defined recursively:

 1. If s is an atom (i.e., any relation symbol applied to its arguments), the result is s unchanged:

-f1(s) ⇒ s
+ƒ1(s) ⇒ s

 2. If s consists of a prefix operator (negation or quantifier) applied to a subsentence u, the result is the transformed operator applied to the translation of u: